revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> Python is a High- level language.
+> Python is a High- level language not mid-level because, the final output that we received from the code after execution is more readable and easy to understand to a human.

   </details>
 </details>